forestgrape/coronavirus/index.md

 * Also the cell environments shouldn't deactivate the virus, e.g. antibodies do so.

 #### matching receptor
 To enter a cell a virus needs his 'grappling hook' (usually the spike protein) to bind on a receptor on the cell membrane to get attached.
 Next the virus needs to pass the cell membrane, this step is usually achieved by cleavage of the spike protein which then becomes a 'key' for fusion with the cell membrane.
-In the case of coronaviruses the keys are often the spike-proteins.
+In the case of coronaviruses, the keys are often the spike-proteins.

 #### right environment inside the cell
 [in work]